GeoNode/geonode-project/README.md

 .docker.sh up -d
 ```

-The Django and Celery containers will be started **without** running the services.
+The Django and the Celery containers will be started **without** running the Django and Celery processes.
 They can be started manually inside the dev container.
-The container are autopopulated with VS Code development extensions for Python a list of pre-configured luanch configurations (for Django and Celery).
+The container is autopopulated with VS Code development extensions for Python and a list of pre-configured luanch configurations (for Django and Celery).

-Within VS Code open the command palette with `Ctrl+P` and search for `Dev Container: Reopen in Container`.
-VS Code will recognize the presence of the two Dev Container configurations for Django and Celery, and will allow to select one of them.
+Within VS Code open the command palette with `Ctrl+P` and run `Dev Container: Reopen in Container`.
+VS Code will recognize the presence of the two dev container, and will allow to reopen the current window inside the container's workspace.
-The VS Code will reopen inside the dev container.
 Wait a few seconds to let VS Code setup the dev extensions, then you should see the launch configurations.

 To simplify the debugging of GeoNode and the GeoNode client, these modules can be installed as editable (PEP-660) with the following commands: